HerrMotz/bachelor-thesis/publication/main.typ

   ),

   abstract: [
-    I propose a collection of tools for building and running SPARQL queries for complex RDF databases with the support of formal ontologies, which are neatly composed into one and given the name Query by Graph. #todo[Rephrase and add]
+    I propose a collection of tools for building SPARQL queries for Wikibase RDF triplestores.
   ],

   preface: align(left)[